Updated May 16, 2023

 Key differences between MySQL vs NoSQL

-- MySQL is a relational database which is based on tabular design whereas NoSQL is non-relational in nature with its document-based design.
+- MySQL is a relational database that is based on tabular design whereas NoSQL is non-relational in nature with its document-based design.

-- MySQL has established a database, covering huge IT market whereas NoSQL databases are the latest arrival, hence still gaining popularity among big IT giants.
+- MySQL has established a database covering huge IT markets, whereas NoSQL databases are the latest arrival, hence still gaining popularity among big IT giants.

-- MySQL database with its settled market encompasses a huge community whereas NoSQL database with the short span arrival has a comparatively short community.
+- With its settled market, MySQL database encompasses a huge community, whereas the NoSQL database, with a short span arrival, has a comparatively short community.

-- MySQL is not so easily scalable with their rigid schema restrictions whereas NoSQL can be easily scaled with their dynamic schema nature.
+- MySQL is not so easily scalable with rigid schema restrictions, whereas NoSQL can be easily scaled with its dynamic schema nature.

-- MySQL is one of the types of relational database whereas NoSQL is more of design based database type with examples like MongoDB, Couch DB etc.
+- MySQL is one of the relational database types, whereas NoSQL is more of a design-based database type with examples like MongoDB, Couch DB, etc.

-- MySQL being a relational database is less flexible with its design constraint whereas NoSQL being non-relational in nature, provides more flexible design as compared to MySQL.
+- MySQL being a relational database, is less flexible with its design constraint, whereas NoSQL being non-relational, provides a more flexible design than MySQL.

-- MySQL is being used with a standard query language called SQL whereas NoSQL like databases misses a standard query language.
+- MySQL uses a standard query language called SQL, whereas NoSQL-like databases miss a standard query language.

-- MySQL like a relational database can provide a performance issue for a huge amount of data, hence require optimization of queries whereas NoSQL databases like MongoDB are good at performance even with the dataset is huge in size.
+- MySQL, like a relational database, can provide a performance issue for a huge amount of data, hence requiring optimization of queries.
+In contrast, NoSQL databases like MongoDB are good at performance even with huge datasets.